-Welcome to the Zen Tour Control Panel application!
-More than just an alternative to the physical front panel controls, it provides intuitive and comprehensive access to each aspect of the interface's functionality.
-This includes settings, signal routing, mixing, effects stacking, metering, signal trims, presets and more.
+Welcome to the Orion Studio Rev. 2017 software Control Panel!
+More than just an alternative to the front panel controls, it provides intuitive and comprehensive access to each aspect of the interface's functionality.
+This includes settings, inputs, signal routing, audio mixing, effects stacking, monitoring, metering, and presets.